xebialabs-community/xl-chatops-integrations/xld-lita-bot-notifier/README.md

 See the [top level README](../README.md#prerequisites) for general prerequisites.

-The notifier requires the following libraries in the XL Deploy `lib` folder:
+The notifier requires the following libraries in XL Deploy:

 * httpasyncclient-4.0.2.jar
 * unirest-java-1.4.7.jar
 * httpcore-nio-4.4.3.jar

+(these files are included in this repository in the [lib](lib) folder)

 The notifier has been tested with XL Deploy 5.1.x.